minkaotic/front-end-notes/notes/OAuth-IdentityServer-Notes.md

 ## OAuth & OpenID Connect
 Both are protocols stipulating how to build APIs such that they can be accessed to retrieve data in a common and secure manner.

-**[OAuth 2.0](https://oauth.net/2/)** is a token-based security protocol.
+- **[OAuth 2.0](https://oauth.net/2/)** is a token-based security protocol.
 It is the industry-standard protocol for authorisation, focusing on client developer simplicity while providing specific authorisation flows for web apps, desktop apps, mobile devices IoT devices.
 It's *not backwards compatible* with older versions of OAuth.
-Examples of different authorisation flows supported by OAuth 2.0:
-- POST to authorisation server to request a new access token
-- redirect to enter user name and password, then redirect back to original website
-- provide credentials that identify software to retrieve access

-**[OpenID Connect](https://openid.net/connect/)** complements OAuth 2.0, by providing a simple identity layer on top of it, which allows clients to:
+- **[OpenID Connect](https://openid.net/connect/)** complements OAuth 2.0, by providing a simple identity layer on top of it, which allows clients to:
   - verify the identity of an end-user based on the authentication performed by an authorisation server
   - obtain basic profile information about the end-user

 ### Authentication vs. Authorisation
 - Authorisation is about gaining access (to certain resources / to data / to a building etc.)